braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 ### Interactive Content Cards
 <br>
 Content Cards can be leveraged to create dynamic and interactive experiences for your users.
-In the example below, we have a Content Card pop-up appear at checkout providing users last-minute promotions.
+In the example to the right, we have a Content Card pop-up appear at checkout providing users last-minute promotions.

 Well-placed cards like this are a great way to give users a "nudge" toward specific user actions.
 <br><br><br>